jasonroyle/ansible-role-rabbitmq/README.md

 Note, your user needs to be a part of the `docker` group for this to work well.

+All of the test scenarios are in the `molecule` folder.

 ## License

 MIT